 The Rising Popularity of Thai Food Globally

-Small Thai restaurants began opening up in London, Chicago, New York and Los Angeles to accommodate the local Thai immigrants that needed their daily dose of heavenly Thai food.
+Small Thai restaurants began opening up in London, Chicago, New York, and Los Angeles to accommodate the local Thai immigrants who needed their daily dose of heavenly Thai food.

 In the decade of the 1970s, there were just four Thai restaurants open in London, England.
 By 2005 London hosts over 300 Thai restaurants!